shprink/conferences/2017/code_once_deploy_everywhere_with_ionic/slides/web_today.md

     </ul>
     <p class="fragment"><img src="../../img/new.gif" style="margin:0" class="img-plain"/><a href="https://webkit.org/status/#specification-service-workers" target="_blank" style="color: #5c8dfc"> Safari support</a> is under development</p>
     <aside class="notes">
-        <b>...Background processes using Service Workers?
+        <b>Service Workers is new feature.
 A service worker is just a JavaScript file that is ran by your browser in the background. <br/>It is completely separated from your webpage and handles events fired either by the webpage itself or the browser</b>
         <ul>
             <li>It can run even when your webpage is closed</li>
             <li>it can leverage the Offline capability via Network and Assets caching.</li>